kateharborne/SimSpin.jl/README.md

 This is repository for the pure Julia implementation of [Katherine Harborne's](https://github.com/kateharborne) astronomy package, SimSpin.

-Kate's original R implementation GitHub repo can be found [here](https://github.com/kateharborne/SimSpin).
+The GitHub repo for Kate's original R implementation can be found [here](https://github.com/kateharborne/SimSpin).

 ## Installation